 Abundance of zooplankton, a chief food item for rearing Chilkoot Lake sockeye fry, was negatively affected by interannual reductions in summer euphotic zone depth in 2004 and 2005.
 Chilkoot Lake functions as a clear lake during spring and early summer, changing to a glacial lake in the summer.
-With increasing air temperatures, glaciers melt more rapidly, and more silt is deposited, increasing the lake's turbidity.
+With increasing air temperatures, rapid glacier melt, and more silt is increasing the lake's turbidity.
 Increased turbidity causes a reduction in euphotic zone depth, in primary production, and in carrying capacity at all trophic levels (Riffe, 2006).
 The intensity of the change depends on summer weather patterns.
-Currently, rearing conditions in Chilkoot Lake are favorable.
-Improved zooplankton abundance and higher numbers of rearing sockeye salmon were documented in 2008 (Table 12, Figure 7).
+Currently, rearing conditions in Chilkoot Lake have improved but the hot summer of 2009 may reduce sockeye salmon production from this system.
+Improved zooplankton abundance and higher numbers of rearing sockeye salmon were documented in 2008 and 2009 (Table 12, Figure 7).

 As in previous years, the department's management crews as part of the marine fishery performance project will be on the fishing grounds during commercial fishing periods to sample sockeye and Chinook salmon and to monitor the fishery during each opening.
 The department requests that commercially caught sockeye and king salmon be retained in separate fish holds or totes so department staff can collect scale and length data from targeted fish while monitoring the fishery.
 The sockeye salmon scale samples that are collected from the commercial gillnet fishery form the basis of our stock separation analysis and is used to adjust fishing opportunity in the district.
+The department will be collecting additional samples from key areas (Eastern 15-C and within the postage stamp area) in Section 15-C as requested by industry during the 2009 drift gillnet task force.
 The department vessels stand by on channel 10 VHF when on the fishing grounds.